Difference-in-Differences in the Presence of Unknown Interference: Difference-in-Differences under interference

-\begin{assumption} No treatment anticipation. \\ $Y_{i0}(\bs{{0}},\bs{W_{1}}) = Y_{i0}(\bs{{0}},\bs{W_{1}^{\prime}}) = Y_{i0}(\bs{{0}}) \quad \forall \bs{W_{1}}, \bs{W_{1}^{\prime}}$ \end{assumption} Assumption \ref{as:no_anti} states that outcomes depend only on past and current treatments, but not on future ones.
-This assumption implies that the treatment cannot influence outcomes measured before its implementation.
 Therefore, we can express the potential outcomes in the pre-treatment period as a function of the contemporaneous treatment vector only, $Y_{i0}(\bs{W_{0}}) = Y_{i0}(\bs{0})$.
 Since no unit is treated at $t=0$ by design, the potential outcomes at $t=1$ can be indexed exclusively by the treatment assignments at that time, $\bs{W_{1}}$.
-Under interference and the no-anticipation assumption, each unit is characterized by $2^{N}$ potential outcomes in each period.
+In the two-group two-period case, under interference and the no-anticipation assumption, each unit is characterized by $2^{N}$ potential outcomes in each period.

 We can summarize these $2^N$ potential outcomes by partitioning the treatment assignment vector at period $t$, $\bs{W_{t}}$, into three components: $\left(W_{it}, \bs{W_{G_{i}t}},\bs{W_{1-G_{i}t}}\right)$, where $W_{it}$ denotes the treatment of unit $i$, $\bs{W_{G_{i}t}}$ denotes the vector of treatments for units in the same group of unit $i$ and $\bs{W_{1-G_{i}t}}$ denotes the vector of treatments for units opposite group of unit $i$.
 This notation allows for unknown interference while remaining agnostic about its specific form, both within and across groups.
-Out of these $2^N$ potential outcomes, only two are observable in the post-treatment period, $Y_{i1}(1,\bs{1},0)$ for treated units and $Y_{i1}(0,\bs{0},\bs{1})$ for control units. \begin{assumption} No hidden version of treatment \\ $Y_{i0} = Y_{i0}(\bs{0})$ \\ $Y_{i1} = Y_{i1}(1,\bs{1},\bs{0}) W_{i1} + Y_{i1}(0,\bs{0},\bs{1})(1-W_{i1})$ \end{assumption} Assumption \ref{as:no_hid}, also known as consistency \citep{rubin_randomization_1980}, links the observed outcome for each unit to a single well-defined potential outcome.
+Out of these $2^N$ potential outcomes, only two are observable in the post-treatment period, $Y_{i1}(1,\bs{1},0)$ for treated units and $Y_{i1}(0,\bs{0},\bs{1})$ for control units. \begin{assumption} No hidden version of treatment \\ $Y_{i0} = Y_{i0}(\bs{0})$ \\ $Y_{i1} = Y_{i1}(1,\bs{1},\bs{0}) W_{i1} + Y_{i1}(0,\bs{0},\bs{1})(1-W_{i1})$ \end{assumption} Assumption \ref{as:no_hid}, also known as consistency \citep{vanderweele_causal_2013}, links the observed outcome for each unit to a single well-defined potential outcome.

 The Difference-in-Differences research design is typically used in observational settings where the researcher has no control over the treatment assignment.
 That is why in this technical note we consider assignment-conditional causal effects, where we take the treatment assignment vector as given and we do not marginalize over all the possible treatment assignments \citep{savje_average_2021}.
 All the expectations throughout the note are meant to be super-population expectations \citep{imbens_causal_2015}.